Ride for $1 · Strand District stops · Cruise port access · Local food tours within walking distance

 The Bottom Line

-The Galveston Island Trolley isn’t trying to be Disney World, it’s not an Uber or Lyft, it’s authentically Galveston.
-Restored after flood damage, these replicas of the originals are genuine treasures.
-The trolleys are older but beautifully maintained.
+The Galveston Island Trolley isn’t trying to be Disney World — it’s not an Uber or Lyft — it’s authentically Galveston.
+Hurricane Ike severely damaged the original steel-wheel trolleys in 2008, taking the system offline for years.
+After extensive reconditioning, the trolleys returned to the island in October 2021 and haven’t looked back.
+These diesel-electric heritage cars — built to look like the originals but engineered without overhead wires — are genuine island treasures.
 The pace is relaxed.
 The views are genuine.
-For a dollar and a bit of patience, you get to see the island the way it deserves to be seen: slowly, thoughtfully, and with appreciation for its unique character.
+For a dollar and a bit of patience, you get to see the island the way it deserves to be seen: slowly, thoughtfully, and with an appreciation for its unique character.

-Whether you’re here for a day from a cruise, making your pre-cruise visit to the Strand (as many do before they embark), or spending a weekend exploring, the trolley connects you to Galveston’s best attractions Downtown, the Seawall, and if you’re so inclined, Moody Gardens for the cost of a dollar, a transfer, and a little time.
+Whether you’re here for a day from a cruise, making your pre-cruise visit to the Strand, or spending a weekend exploring, the trolley connects you to Galveston’s best — Downtown, the Seawall, and if you choose, Moody Gardens — for the cost of a dollar, a free transfer, and a little time.

 Ready to explore more of Galveston?
-Check out my Pubs N’ Grubs food tours for the best adult, drinks-forward way to taste your way through the historic Strand District—just a trolley ride away from wherever you’re staying!
-If you’re more family-friendly or prefer the tapas side of tours, visit my sister at Taste of the Strand.
+Check out the Pubs N’ Grubs walking tours for a curated local evening through the historic Strand District — real bars, real food, real pairings, all covered.
+If you’re looking for a more family-friendly or tapas-style experience, visit my sister at Taste of the Strand.

-For official schedules and route updates, visit the City of Galveston website.
+For official schedules and route updates, visit the City of Galveston Transit Schedules.
 For more authentic Galveston experiences, you know where to find us.

 Scroll to Top